M-o-a-T/moat/doc/spec_wire.rst

 indistinguishable from "sender B releases both wires" in the second case.

 The MoaT bus works around this problem: in the first case both A and B immediately drop their signal and set a fast-retry flag.

-Also, all messages carry both sender and recipient addresses so that late collisions (i.e. in the message body the header) cannot happen.
-This reduces the possible impact of any elaborate "recover from a collision in-packet" protocol.
+In the second case transmission continues, A will retry normally.

 CRC check